Brill-Noether loci of rank two vector bundles on a general $\nu$-gonal curve: Introduction

 where $p\in C$ and $L \in W^0_{d-1}$ are general and where $h^0(\mathcal F)=2$. \item[(ii)] $B_{\rm sup}$ is generically smooth, of dimension $d+2g-2\nu-2 > \rho^2_d$ ({\em superabundant} for short).
 Moreover, $\mathcal F$ general in $B_{\rm sup}$ is stable, fitting in an exact sequence

 where $L$ is a general line bundle of degree $d-\nu$ and $h^0(\mathcal F)=2$. \end{enumerate} \end{theorem}

-\begin{remark}{\normalfont When $C$ is a general $\nu$-gonal curve, Theorem \ref{Teixidor} states that $B^2_d \cap U^s_C(2,d)$ is empty, for $d = 0,\; 1, \;2$, whereas it consists only of the component $\mathcal B$ of expected dimension, for $3 \leq d \le 2 \nu$ (in such cases $\nu \geq \frac{d}{2}$, so no $n$ as in Theorem \ref{Teixidor} can exist).
-Theorem \ref{thm:main} above exhibits the postulated reducibility for a general $\nu$-gonal curve for the next interval $2\nu +1 \leq d \leq g-2$; in such cases indeed one can take $n = \nu$, so $W^1_{\nu} = \{A\}$ but $d + 2 \nu - 2g -1$ is negative, i.e. conditions for extra components in Theorem \ref{Teixidor} hold.
-Theorem \ref{thm:main} moreover shows that Teixidor I Bigas' component $\mathcal B$ is our $B_{reg}$ (cf. also Remark \ref{rem:min} (iii) below).
-We want to stress that strategies in our proofs can be used also for the remaining values of $d$, namely $g-1 \leq d \leq 2g-1$.
-One can find non--emptyness results also in these cases, but the description of the (birational) geometry of $B^{2}_d$ and of the general point of any of its components is not as precise as in Theorem \ref{thm:main2}. } \end{remark}

-A strongest and more precise statement of the previous result is given in Theorem \ref{thm:main2}, the {\em residual} version of Theorem \ref{thm:main}, i.e. concerning the isomorphic Brill Noether locus $B^{d-2g+4}_{4g-4-d}$.
-Indeed, for any non--negative integer $i$, if one sets $k_i := d-2g+2+i$ and one has natural isomorphisms $B_d^{k_i} \simeq B_{4g-4-d}^{i}$, arising from the correspondence $\mathcal F \to \omega_C \otimes \mathcal F^*$, Serre duality and semistability (cf.\; Sect.\;\ref{ss:seg}).
+A more precise statement of this result is given in Theorem \ref{thm:main2} for its {\em residual} version (i.e. concerning the isomorphic Brill Noether locus $B^{2g-d}_{4g-4-d}$).
+Indeed, for any non negative integer $i$, if one sets $k_i := d-2g+2+i$ and one has natural isomorphisms $B_d^{k_i} \simeq B_{4g-4-d}^{i}$, arising from the correspondence $\mathcal F \to \omega_C \otimes \mathcal F^*$, Serre duality and semistability (cf.\; Sect.\;\ref{ss:seg}).
 The key ingredients of our approach are the geometric theory of extensions introduced by Atiyah, Newstead, Lange-Narasimhan et al. (cf.\;e.g.\cite{LN}), Theorem \ref{CF} below and suitable parametric computations involving special and effective quotient line bundles and related families of sections of ruled surfaces, which make sense in the set-up of Theorem \ref{thm:main2}.
 Finally, by Theorems \ref{Teixidor} and \ref{thm:main}, we can also see that a general vector bundle in $B_{\rm reg}$ admits a special section whose zero locus is of degree one while its general section has no zeros (cf. the proof of \cite[Theorem]{Teixidor1} and Remark \ref{rem:min} (ii) below).